 Entitlement earns its place of top recommendation on Bookopolis Sheri's list:

-Andy Kronk is from a lower-class family with little chance of ever leading a privileged lifestyle until he is discovered by an elite private school for his hockey abilities.
-There he is quickly befriended by Colin Aspinall, who is a member of one of the wealthiest families in Canada.
-Andy is thrown into the lavish yet complicated life of the Aspinalls when he is taken under their wing and spends his summers living with them.
 Years later, biographer Trudy Clarke is doing an expose book about the lives of the Aspinall family and is trying to her to uncover the secrets that lurk within their personal and professional lives.
 Andy thought he had severed his ties with the Aspinalls until Trudy comes knocking on his door and they embark upon an in-depth interview forcing him to confront the demons of his past.

 That is all I choose to say about this book’s plot because I feel that revealing any more would ruin the reading experience.
 There are a number of twists and turns that arise and I found myself really surprised by the turn of events in this book.